appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

     os="linux"
 fi

+# Create the .msmtprc file with appropriate permissions
+cat <<EOF > ~/.msmtprc
+defaults
+auth on
+tls on
+EOF

 # Check if OS is supported and install necessary packages
 if [ "$os" == "darwin" ]; then
     if ! command -v brew > /dev/null 2>&1; then